Cheaito-Hadi/HemaConnect/README.md

 > To set up HemaConnect locally, follow these steps:

+### Postman

+This is a JSON file for the postman APIs collection for this project [HemaConnect.postman_collection.json](readme%2FHemaConnect.postman_collection.json) and it is hosted on the IP Address "52.210.183.13".
+You can change the address of the APIs to test them online with postman.

 ### Prerequisites

 This is a list of the dependencies you need to install on your OS to run HemaConnect.